-Manorial Courtyard in Franklin Lakes, NJ Utilizes Unilock’s Permeable Concrete Pavers for Great-Looking Sustainable Design
+Manorial Courtyard in Wesley Hills, NY Utilizes Unilock Permeable Concrete Pavers for Great-Looking Sustainable Design

 The design for this sprawling three-acre blank canvas was put together by Robin Key Landscape Architecture Studio of New York.
 Plans included large-scale renovation and construction with features including a spectacular new pool with overlooking pool house for use by guests as additional accommodation as well as poolside entertainment.
 Retaining walls were included in the design to provide much needed structure and division for this rambling piece of land, along with cultured gardens, and straight and curved paved walkways to connect the distant spaces.

 Perhaps the most impressive feature – and certainly the one that brings the entire design together – is the manorial courtyard that greets guests at the end of a long driveway leading up to the main building.
 The courtyard serves to connect the main entrance of the building, garages, additional parking bays and a walkway onto the grounds, while creating an impression of absolute luxury and a sense of scale perfectly befitting the spacious surrounds.

 The sheer scale of the courtyard, as well as the area’s stormwater management requirements and coverage limitations, made this 5,000 square foot feature particularly challenging.
 The already substantial ground coverage provided by the pool, guest house, patio and walkways alone were pressing close to town limitations.
 However, Unilock Eco-Priora provided resolution to this challenge by offering full permeability, while a drainage and retention system was specially engineered for beneath the courtyard pavers.
 The system required over 500 cubic yards of ¾” crushed stone base for the retention for storm water, but ultimately all town requirements were met.